Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Assumptions and Asymptotic Framework

 where $g_n$ is the sample analogue of the correctly specified moment conditions and $h_n$ is that of the (potentially) mis-specified moment conditions.
 A candidate GMM estimator $\widehat{\theta}_S$ uses some subset $S$ of the moment conditions contained in $f$ in estimation.
 Let $|S|$ denote the number of moment conditions used and suppose that $|S|>r$ so the GMM estimator is unique.\footnote{Identifying $\tau$ requires futher assumptions, as discussed in Section \ref{sec:ident}.} Let $\Xi_S$ be the $|S| \times(p +q)$ \emph{moment selection matrix} corresponding to $S$.
 That is, $\Xi_S$ is a matrix of ones and zeros arranged such that $\Xi_S f_n(\theta)$ contains only the sample moment conditions used to estimate $\widehat{\theta}_S$.
 Thus, the GMM estimator of $\theta$ based on moment set $S$ is given by

 where $\widetilde{W}_S$ is an $|S|\times |S|$, positive definite weight matrix.
 There are no restrictions placed on $S$ other than the requirement that $|S| >r$ so the GMM estimate is well-defined.
 In particular, $S$ may \emph{exclude} some or all of the valid moment conditions contained in $g$.
-While this may seem strange, it accommodates a wider range of examples, including choosing between OLS and TSLS estimators.
+This notation accommodates a wider range of examples, including choosing between OLS and TSLS estimators.

 To consider the limit distribution of $\widehat{\theta}_S$, we require some further notation.
 First define the derivative matrices

 and let $\Omega = Var\left[ f(Z,\theta_0) \right]$ where $\Omega$ is partitioned into blocks $\Omega_{gg}$, $\Omega_{gh}$, $\Omega_{hg}$, and $\Omega_{hh}$ conformably with the partition of $f$ by $g$ and $h$.
 Notice that each of these expressions involves the \emph{limiting random variable} $Z$ rather than $Z_{ni}$, so that the corresponding expectations are taken with respect to a distribution for which all moment conditions are correctly specified.
 Finally, to avoid repeatedly writing out pre- and post-multiplication by $\Xi_S$, define $F_S = \Xi_S F$ and $\Omega_S = \Xi_S \Omega\Xi_S'$.
 The following high level assumptions are sufficient for the consistency and asymptotic normality of the candidate GMM estimator $\widehat{\theta}_S$. \begin{assump}[High Level Sufficient Conditions] \mbox{} \begin{enumerate}[(a)] \item $\theta_0$ lies in the interior of $\Theta$, a compact set \item $\widetilde{W}_S \rightarrow_{p} W_S$, a positive definite matrix \item $W_S \Xi_S E[f(Z,\theta)]=0$ if and only if $\theta = \theta_0$ \item $E[f(Z,\theta)]$ is continuous on $\Theta$ \item $\sup_{\theta \in \Theta}\| f_n(\theta)- E[f(Z,\theta)]\|\rightarrow_{p} 0$ \item $f$ is Z-almost surely differentiable in an open neighborhood $\mathcal{B}$ of $\theta_0$ \item $\sup_{\theta \in \Theta} \|\nabla_{\theta}f_n(\theta) - F(\theta)\|\rightarrow_{p} 0$ \item $\sqrt{n}f_n(\theta_0) \rightarrow_d M + \left[ \right]$ where $M \sim N_{p+q}\left(0, \Omega \right)$ \item $F_S'W_SF_S$ is invertible \end{enumerate} \end{assump}